inab/trimal/docs/source/usage.rst

 Usage
 ***********************

 Here we show all the options that trimAl offers to the user.
 Some parameters are only available on v2.
-At the bottom there are some examples of how to use the tool.
+At the bottom there are some :ref:`examples <some-examples>` of how to use the tool.

 Basic usage
 =================